Investor Home

 Do Past Winners Repeat?

-An important issue that has been the subject of intense debate in recent years is the question of whether mutual fund managers and funds that have performed well in the past will continue to outperform in the future.
-Mutual fund tracking services, periodicals, and web sites (see above) regularly publish top performing funds on a continuing basis.
+An important issue that has been the subject of intense debate is the question of whether mutual fund managers and funds that have performed well in the past will continue to outperform in the future.
+Mutual fund tracking services, periodicals, and web sites regularly publish top performing funds on a continuing basis.
 However, if past performance does not predict future performance, this information is of little use in selecting mutual funds going forward.
-While there have been studies showing that strong performers continue to outperform over certain periods, several recent studies have demonstrated that investors should not expect recent strong performers to outperform in the future.
-This article by Ronald N. Kahn and Andrew Rudd of BARRA titled "Does Historical Performance Predict Future Performance?" is an example supporting the argument against persistent performance.
+While there have been studies showing that strong performers continue to outperform over certain periods, many studies have demonstrated that investors should not expect recent strong performers to outperform in the future.
+Does Historical Performance Predict Future Performance? by Ronald N. Kahn and Andrew Rudd (of BARRA at the time - 1995) is an example supporting the argument against persistent performance.
 The study includes references to previous studies that did and studies that did not find support for persistence.
-Although they did find some evidence of persistence in fixed income funds, the authors come to the conclusion that both equity and fixed income investors may be better served by investing in index funds as opposed to funds that have performed well in the past.
+Although they did find some evidence of persistence in fixed income funds, the authors came to the conclusion that both equity and fixed income investors may be better served by investing in index funds as opposed to funds that have performed well in the past.

-Another recent study by Burton G. Malkiel (author of A Random Walk Down Wall Street ) in the June 1995 edition of Journal of Finance titled "Returns from Investing in Equity Mutual Funds 1971 to 1991" also addressed the issue.
-You can read the Abstract here.
+Another study by Burton G. Malkiel (author of A Random Walk Down Wall Street ) in the June 1995 edition of Journal of Finance titled Returns from Investing in Equity Mutual Funds 1971 to 1991 also addressed the issue.
 Numerous studies had demonstrated persistence in performance in the 1970s and Malkiel confirmed these findings.
 Malkiel specifically examined the issue of survivorship bias - the fact that poor performing mutual funds tend to disappear (commonly by merging into more successful funds "thereby burying the fund's bad record with it."
-See also Cherry-Picking).
-Approximately 3% of mutual funds disappear every year.
+Approximately 3% of mutual funds disappear every year (for that period).
 The result is that most long term performance records do not include the records of poor performing funds that no longer exist.
 By examining all mutual funds that existed at the time, Malkiel determined "that survivorship bias is considerable more important than previous studies have suggested."
 Malkiel admits that the analysis provided some support for the buying funds with excellent records since they outperformed during certain periods and do no worse than the average fund, however he presented three caveats.
 First, the results are not robust, second, the returns are not actually achievable because of load charges and third, survivorship bias has to be accounted for.
 He concluded that

+Malkiel also discussed Forbes Magazine "honor roll" which ranks mutual funds for performance in both up and down markets.
+Over the 16-year period from 1975 to 1991, the "honor role" underperformed the S&P 500.
+Further, the results ignored load charges which would have reduced performance.
 Malkiel also analyzed mutual fund fees to determine whether higher fees resulted in better performance.
 The study found "essentially no relationship between gross investment returns and expenses."
 Malkiel concluded that "The data do not give one much confidence that investors get their money's worth from investment advisory expenditures."

-Mark M. Carhart of the University of Southern California has done extensive research on survivorship bias and authored a recent article titled "On Persistence in Mutual Fund Performance" in the March 1997 issue of the Journal of Finance (Here is the abstract).
+Mark M. Carhart (formerly at the University of Southern California and later Goldman Sachs) did extensive research on survivorship bias and authored On Persistence in Mutual Fund Performance in the March 1997 issue of the Journal of Finance.
 Carhart concluded that "The results do not support the existence of skilled or informed mutual fund portfolio managers."
-You can read more about the Carhart article in Jason Zweig's commentary in Money and in Journal Watch RR from Asset Management (Jan 97).

 Selected Quotes on Mutual Funds